 2017 Hawaii Regional Scholastic Art Awards

 The Scholastic Arts & Writing Awards is the longest-running, largest and most prestigious student recognition program in the United States.
-Teens in grades 7 through 12 from public, private, or home schools can apply in 29 categories of art and writing for their chance to earn scholarships and have their works exhibited and published.
+Teens in grades 7 through 12 can apply in 29 categories of art and writing for their chance to earn scholarships and have their works exhibited and published.
 The Hawaii Regional event determines which works will be considered at the national level for exhibits and scholarships.

 2017 Young Artists of Hawaii Art Exhibition

 This event offers elementary students the opportunity to showcase their visual expression of the theme, "My Culture, My Family, and Me."
 An awards ceremony honoring students and their teachers will be held on May 6, 2017 at the Hawaii Convention Center from 1-3 p.m.
 The artworks will be exhibited at the Pa Kamalii Courtyard on the 3rd floor of the convention center from April 2017 to March 2018.

 The creativity sparked by arts education develops skills of communication, critical thinking, and problem-solving.
 Through the arts, students also gain life skills such as the ability to collaborate with others, the value of practice, and the need for perseverance and hard work to achieve quality.
 All students should have the opportunity to learn in and through the arts.

 Elementary School: Many elementary schools provide art programs within the school day as part of an exploratory wheel, or have their teachers integrate art through core subject area instruction.
 Many schools also offer art focused extended learning opportunities through after school and summer/winter break programs.